nhsconnect/gpconnect/index.md

 Find out more on the [NHS Digital GP Connect homepage](http://systems.digital.nhs.uk/gpsoc/interface/gpconnect).

-Follow us on Twitter for all the latest news and announcements:

 {% include twitterfollow.html %}

 Or join the developer chat on Gitter: